torvalds/linux/Documentation/mm/damon/maintainer-profile.rst

 SCM Trees
 ---------

-There are multiple Linux trees for DAMON development.
+There are multiple GNU/Linux trees for DAMON development.
 Patches under development or testing are queued in `damon/next
 <https://git.kernel.org/sj/h/damon/next>`_ by the DAMON maintainer.
 Sufficiently reviewed patches will be queued in `mm-new